-Every hopeless romantic, millennial woman who grew up watching Sex and the City reruns can relate when I say that I finally had my “Charlotte York”moment.
+Every hopeless romantic, millennial woman who grew up watching Sex and the City reruns can relate, when I say that I finally had my “Charlotte York”moment.
 The moment of pure exhaustion when it comes to years of dating and trying to find the elusive “white knight”.
-We all remember the famous line spewed from Charolette’s defeated and hungover mouth hunched over a cup of strong coffee and plate of bacon and eggs that resonated with so many of us, “I’ve been dating since I was 15, I’m exhausted.
+We all remember the famous line spewed from Charolette’s defeated and hungover mouth hunched over a cup of strong coffee and plate of fruit that resonated with so many of us, “I’ve been dating since I was 15, I’m exhausted.
 Where is he?”

 Let me start off by saying that if there was a pill for heartache, I’d have overdosed by now.
 When I fall, I fall hard and if that’s not enough, I carelessly give up my soul to anyone over 5’11 with a job and a sense of humour.
 I mean, who needs a soul when influencers on Instagram are telling me that a box filled with beauty products for $49.95 a month is going to be the spiritual overtaking that I’ve been searching for my whole life?
 If that were the case, I’d be officially ordained at the church of Fab Fit Fun – begging them to cleanse my sins endured from countless failed relationships with micellar water.